cgevans/scikits-bootstrap/README.md

     Numba is now supported in some instances (np.average or np.mean as statfunction, 1-D data), using use\_numba=True.
 Pypy3 is also supported.
-Typing information has been added.
+Typing information has been added, with code passing `mypy --strict --allow-untyped-calls --ignore-missing-imports`, and
+    tests cover 100% of the code (though many tests use fixed seeds).

     Handling of multiple data sets (tuples/etc of arrays) now can be specified as multi="paired" (the previous handling), where the sets